The spirit of the Lord shall rest on him,

 We know that is not true.
 We know God welcomes us all into relationship.
 As the church and as the family of God, we know there is room for each of us for all believers.
 A pastor friend of mine recently said, “We gather together all in desperate need of receiving reconciliation and offering reconciliation to the others at the table.
 And when we eat the bread and drink the cup, we are proclaiming salvific love and grace of the Lord’s death to all-to those in the church and those not in the church, to those we agree with and those we do not, to those we line up with theologically and those who don’t.”

 She spoke such truth.
 The table around which we gather is big enough.
 There is room enough for us all, and we have to make sure everyone knows that.
-So let us gather around this Large Table and soak in and receive the love of God, the grace of our Lord Jesus, and the boundary breaking power of the Holy Spirit.
+So let us gather around this Large Table and soak in and receive the love of God, the grace of our Lord Jesus, and the Holy Spirit’s power of breaking boundaries.

 Benediction: As we go from this place, may the grace of the Lord Jesus Christ, the love of God, and the communion of the Holy Spirit be with all of you.
 Amen.